 · Employment is often jeopardized if your employer has fleet auto insurance coverage with you as a listed insured

-· CDL disqualification immediately upon administrative suspension and for a period of one year commencing with court conviction for operating under the influence, operating with prohibited BAC or improperly refusing to submit to a chemical test, followed by general unwillingness of prospective employers to hire a CDL driver for a number of years following conviction
+· CDL disqualification immediately upon administrative suspension and for a period of one year commencing with court conviction for operating under the influence, operating with prohibited BAC, or improperly refusing to submit to a chemical test, followed by the general unwillingness of prospective employers to hire a CDL driver for a number of years following conviction

 · Denial of entry into Canada for a period of time, absent application to the Canadian visa office

 · Potential difficulty in obtaining or renewing a liquor license or bartender license if a municipal ordinance permits a conviction to be considered